letsencrypt/cp-cps/CPS.md

   * A protocol used for valiation, issuance, and management of certificates.
 The protocol is an open standard managed by the IETF.
 * Applicant
   * An entity applying for a certificate.
+* Baseline Requirements
+  * A document published by the CA/B Forum which outlines minimum requirements for publicly trusted Certificate Authorities.
+* CA/B Forum
+  * Certificate Authority / Browser Forum, a group a CAs and browsers which come together to discuss technical and policy issues related to PKI systems. (https://cabforum.org/)
 * Certificate Repository
   * A repository of information about ISRG certificates.
 It is located at: https://letsencrypt.org/certificates/
 * Cross Certificate